marcocrasso/conductor-csv-exporter/README.md

 # Conductor Exporter

-This tool receives as input a workflow name, and a range of times, to export Conductor Workflows (such name which happened in that range) into any format, e.g. csv.
+This tool receives as input a workflow name, and a range of times, to export Conductor Workflows into any format, e.g. csv.

-Historically, this tool run to only generate CSV, but then I need other formats, like series for each task.
-Custom external exporters can be added using configuration.
+Historically, this tool run to only generate CSV, but then I needed other formats, like series for each task, and decided to extend this tool for supporting custom external exporters, which can be added using configuration.

 ## JVM requirements
 Officially supported version: 11

 ```